Woodenman23/voice-to-voice-gpt/README.md

 The response will be visualised using an LED matrix.

-First take the audio and convert to text string with capture_input.py.

-Then send the string to an LLM via an api.

-Then bring the response back from the LLM, convert it to audio, and visualise it using the LED matrix.
+The program sends a specialised prompt to Open Ai via the api from captured audio from a user.
+It then processes the response and converts it back into audio which is played back to the user.

+The next stage is to visualise the response using an LED matrix driven by a raspberry pi.